 4.5.
 TurnUser: User name for the TURN server.

 4.6.
 TurnPassword: Password required to use the TURN server.

 Finish the Stack creation process.
 Wait until the status of the newly created Stack reads CREATE_COMPLETE.

 Select the Stack and then open the Outputs tab, where you’ll find the instance’s public IP address, and the Kurento Media Server endpoint URL that must be used by Application Servers.

-Kurento’s Docker Hub contains images built from each KMS Release.
-Just head to the kurento-media-server image page, and follow the instructions you’ll find there.
+Kurento’s Docker Hub contains images built from each KMS release.
+Just head to the kurento-media-server Docker Hub page, and follow the instructions you’ll find there.

 With this method, you will install Kurento Media Server from the native Ubuntu package repositories made available by the Kurento project.
 KMS has explicit support for two Long-Term Support (LTS) versions of Ubuntu: Ubuntu 16.04 (Xenial) and Ubuntu 18.04 (Bionic) (64-bits only).